oroinc/documentation/user_guide/navigation/intro_nav_sidebar.rst

 From the widget, you can:

-- Access the *"All Emails"* page and see all your emails available in OroCRM: click the *"My emails"* link (1).
+- Access the **All Emails** page and see all your emails available in OroCRM: click the **My emails** link (1).

-- Mark all the visible emails as read: Click the :guilabel:`Mark Visible As Read button` at the top (2).
+- Mark all the visible emails as read: Click the :guilabel:`Mark Visible As Read` button at the top (2).

-- Access any of the displayed emails: Click the Email header.(e.g., 3)
+- Access any of the displayed emails: Click the email header.(e.g., 3)

 - Mark any of the displayed emails as read: Click the envelope icon by the letter (e.g., 4)